Tests

 In the case where n is below zero, we expect fibonacci to throw the exception NotSupported.
 We can test for this case using the keyword throws in a test statement as follows:

-suite Fibonacci {
+test Fibonacci {

-test fibonacci(0) == 0;
+check fibonacci(0) == 0;

-test fibonacci(1) == 1;
+check fibonacci(1) == 1;

-test fibonacci(2) == 1;
+check fibonacci(2) == 1;

-test fibonacci(3) == 2;
+check fibonacci(3) == 2;

-test fibonacci(-1) throws NotSupported;
+check fibonacci(-1) throws NotSupported;

 }

-If we run the test suite currently, we will see that the new test fails with the following output:
+If we run the test currently, we will see that the new test fails with the following output:

 Running Fibonacci...